pvillega/playground/README.md

 - `chk.sh`: runs the `check` command (fast build)
 - `test.sh`: runs the tests
 - `preCommit.sh`: runs the formatter, linter, and tests for the project
+- `docs.sh`: opens the docs of the project, including all the libraries used

 Other utilities:

-- `docs.sh`: opens the docs of the project, including all the libraries used
+- `deps.sh`: shows a tree of all project dependencies.
+See https://doc.rust-lang.org/cargo/commands/cargo-tree.html
+- `unused.sh`: shows a list of all unused dependencies
 - `coverage.sh`: runs coverage check on the application
 - `prod.sh`: builds a production binary (using optimised code)
 - `audit.sh`: runs an Audit check on dependencies, to find reported vulnerabilities